ivanvaladares/navimi/README.md

 # Navimi - Simplicity focused SPA library

 > Navimi is a minimalist JavaScript library to create SPAs without a build process. <br>
-> You will not be forced to take an imperative or reactive approach.
-Go the way you like it. <br>
-> There is also no need to learn TypeScript, Babel, Webpack...
-You can use them if you want but you don't need.
+> With Navimi, you have the flexibility to choose between an imperative or reactive approach, depending on your preferences.
+The library is designed to be simple and easy to use, so you can focus on your code and not worry about learning complex tools like TypeScript, Babel, or Webpack.
+Of course, if you're already familiar with these tools, you can still use them with Navimi to enhance your development experience.

 ## Features

 - **Components**
-  - Allows you to create reusable custom elements with encapsulated functionality.
+  - Create reusable custom elements with encapsulated functionality.

 - **Routing with path and queryString parsing**
-  - Uses the widely adopted syntax for routes (/users/:id)
+  - Use the widely-adopted syntax for routes, including support for path and query string parsing.

 - **State management with watchers**
   - Watch changes to any level of the state using a simple dot notation.

 - **Services injection**
-  - Create your own services and have injected to your Routes and Components.
+  - Create your own services and have them injected into your routes and components.

 - **Routes middleware**
-  - The middleware gives you a chance to intercept the request pipeline.
+  - Intercept the request pipeline with middleware.

 - **Scoped CSS**
-  - Global and route scoped css with auto add and removal to avoid conflicts.
+  - Use global and route-scoped CSS with automatic addition and removal to avoid conflicts.

 - **Atomic CSS-in-JS**
   - Write CSS using JavaScript in a declarative, conflict-free and reusable way.

 - **Auto Lazy load scripts, templates, css and libraries**
-  - Only load what and when you want.
+  - Only load what you need, when you need it.

 - **Hot reload**
-  - Makes it easier to create pages without having to refresh after every single modification. <br>
+  - Make it easier to create pages without having to refresh after every single modification. <br>
   <small>(This funcionality is only enabled in the unminified version)</small>

 <br>